Rovamycin, 1.5 ml ml 16 pcs

 Interaction

-There have been numerous reported cases of increased activity of indirect anticoagulants in patients taking antibiotics.
+Numerous cases of increased activity of indirect anticoagulants in patients taking antibiotics have been recorded.
 The type of infection or severity of the inflammatory reaction, age and general condition of the patient are predisposing risk factors.
-In such circumstances, it is difficult to determine the extent to which the infection itself or its treatment plays a role in MHO changes.
-However, with certain groups of antibiotics, this effect is observed more frequently, particularly with fluoroquinolones, macrolides, cyclines, sulfamethoxazole+trimethoprim combination, and some cephalosporins.
+Under these circumstances, it is difficult to determine the extent to which the infection itself or its treatment plays a role in altering MHO.
+However, with the use of certain groups of antibiotics, this effect is observed more often, in particular with the use of fluoroquinolones, macrolides, cyclines, the combination of sulfamethoxazole + trimethoprim, and some cephalosporins.

 Overdose